HEADLINE NEWS

-That vision is that millions of chips in mobile phones supporting Bluetooth, WiFi, and other short-range wireless technologies will also pack Innovision's NFC intellectual property.
+It bought into Innovision's vision that millions of chips in mobile phones supporting Bluetooth, WiFi, and other short-range wireless technologies will also pack Innovision's NFC intellectual property.
 The company believes handset makers introducing (higher-end) NFC models after 2012 or 2013 will no longer put standalone NFC chips inside their devices but will opt instead for “combo chips” supporting the various wireless technologies.
 That would reduce the cost of embedding an NFC modem in a handset to well below 50 U.S. cents, less than a third or a quarter of what it would cost for a standalone chip, according to CEO David Wollen.

-But Wollen said that five of the top 10 to 20 makers of wireless chips for phones have signed development and licensing agreements with Innovision.
+Innovision last year said that five of the top 10 to 20 makers of wireless chips for phones have signed development and licensing agreements with Innovision.
 He declined to name the chip makers, citing confidentiality clauses.
 The company in April 2010 announced it had signed another deal with a global semiconductor supplier, which it predicted would yield $2 million in development and licensing revenue in the first year and $10 million over several years.
 Examples of the chipset companies that might want Innovision IP are Texas Instruments, Broadcom, and Qualcomm, though TI is working on its own NFC technology for a standalone chip that may later go into its wireless chipsets.
 Early 2009, Inside Contactless, a maker of standalone NFC chips, announced a deal to supply NFC technology to Qualcomm for reference designs of 3G chips for phones.

 NXP Semiconductors in 2009 licensed Innovision IP to work with its NFC chips and related software and secure elements.